Logit-based alternatives to two-stage least squares: Logit-Based IV Estimator

 \begin{assumption} For some vector $\psi_0\in \mathbb{R}^p$, we have $\mathbb{E}[T(0)|X]=X^{\top}\psi_0$ with probability one. \end{assumption}

-This assumption specifies a linear regression model for the conditional mean of $T(0)$ given $X$.
+This assumption ensures that the weights in Theorem \ref{thm: probability limits} integrate to one despite the fact that some terms in the theorem drop out because of Assumption \ref{as: linear means}.
+It specifies a linear regression model for the conditional mean of $T(0)$ given $X$.
 Given that $T(0)$ is a binary random variable, the conditional mean $\mathbb{E}[T(0)|X]$ takes values in the $(0,1)$ interval, and so this assumption may be less plausible than Assumption \ref{as: linear means}.
 However, we will use this assumption mainly to make the comparison between the logit-based IV and 2SLS estimators particularly transparent.
-Without this assumption. our logit-based IV estimator will still have a partially causal interpretation.
+Without this assumption, our logit-based IV estimator still has a partially causal interpretation as we will explain in Corollary \ref{cor: less simplifications} below.
 Also, under Assumption \ref{as: conditional independence},

 which implies that Assumption \ref{as: linear first stage} is testable as well.
 In addition, like Assumption \ref{as: linear means}, it can be made more plausible if we replace $X$ by a set of appropriate transformations of $ X$.
 Finally, we will discuss in the next section how one can modify the logit-based IV estimator to accommodate more plausible versions of Assumption \ref{as: linear first stage}.